SHORT & SELECTIVE BIO

 1994: first book, Phantasms (essays on popular culture) for Penguin (Australia).

 1995: become a weekly film reviewer for The Age (Melbourne) and Radio National program “The Week in Film” (the latter until the end of 1997).
-The literally thousand of texts generated in the eleven years covered by these two gigs comprise much of this website’s content.
+The literally thousands of texts generated in the eleven years covered by these two gigs comprise much of this website’s content.

 1997: second book, on Sergio Leone’s Once Upon a Time in America in the British Film Institute’s Modern Classics series.